Guided Morocco Tours

 Visit Nomads and Ait Ben Haddou Kasbahs

-Your destination today is Ait Benhaddou Unesco world heritage site.
-Along the way you'll drive off road, (weather permitting) across the mountains to the remote village of Boutaghrah and visit nomads in the area, then pass through the Skoura oasis and Valley of the Rose, famous for elegant Persian rose oil.
-Back on the main road to Ouarzazate you’ll have time to stop at the kasbah museum and explore around the inner sanctum of a sultan’s private home.
-Next is the magnificent Ait Benhaddou casbahs.
-Arrive to an overlook view before settling in to your riad with views of the kasbah fortress.
+Your destination today is the unprecedented Ait Benhaddou UNESCO world heritage site.
+Along the way (weather permitting), drive off road across mountains to the remote village of Boutaghrah to visit nomads in the area, then pass through the Skoura oasis and Valley of the Rose, famous for elegant Persian rose oil.
+Back on the main road, in Ouarzazate you’ll have time to stop at a kasbah museum and explore around the inner sanctum of a sultan’s private home.
+Next is the magnificent Ait Benhaddou kasbahs.
+Arrive to an overlook view, then settle into your riad with views of the famous fortress.

 Day 10